PresidentTree94/unpopular-exchange/README.md

 - **Category Analysis:** Detailed breakdown by opinions and pet peeves and their topics
 - **Visual Representation:** Red and blue pie chart showing popular vs. unpopular ratio

-### Personalized Feed
-Users have full control over their content feed through category subscriptions.
-Users can subscribe to topics they're interested in, or leave all categories unsubscribed to see everything.
-Subscribed categories are listed on the feed page with links to their respective pages, while subscription management happens on individual category pages.

 ## Planned Features
 The following enhancements are scheduled for future releases: